vytautasmatukynas/Order-Managment-Desktop-App/README.md

 python/pyqt5/postgreSQL

 Simple python/pyqt5/postgreSQL order managment dekstop app, where you can store your orders.
-App shows when orders are late, you can attach order files .xlm .pdf .jpg .png, add link to order docs folder, new/update/delete/open functions, print table, search table, check for updates and info (request link and compare version number in link to __version__ in .py, if version is higher than app version, than download new app setup from googledrive link).
-There is create_db_table.py that creates postgreSQL table for this app.
+App shows when orders are late, you can attach order files .xlm .pdf .jpg .png, add link to order docs folder, new/update/delete/open functions, print table, search table, check for updates and info (request link and compare version number in link to '__version__' in .py, if version is higher than app version, than download new app setup from googledrive link).
+There is 'create_db_table.py' that creates postgreSQL table for this app. 'style_gray.py' contains all style applied to this app.

 ![paveikslas](https://user-images.githubusercontent.com/51360361/224933673-f9a844f1-46c2-4bac-b948-79dd18b7860c.png)